JonCastelline/PokerLeague-V2/README.md

 **Features:**
 *   **Game Setup:** Before a game starts, admins can select which players are participating.
+*   **Casual Games:** These are informal games that do not affect league standings or player statistics.
+They are for practice or fun.
+Non-admin players have full control over player selection and in-game actions (timer, eliminations).
+The settings for casual games can be configured in the "Casual Games" season on the Season Settings page.
 *   **Tournament Timer:** A timer that counts down each blind level.
 *   **Blind Level Display:** Shows the current and next blind levels.
 *   **Player List:** Displays a list of players in the game, along with their status (active or eliminated), place, kills, and bounties.